pavanreddy-katta/NLP-project/README.md

 To run the model on the Amazon-512 dataset run the Notebook file A2048_Multi-roberta.ipynb
 Note: Change the path of the datasets accordingly

-.
+NLP-project/
 ├── A2048.ipynb                      -- contains Robustness code for the English language on the A2048 dataset ├── A2048_Multi-roberta.ipynb        -- contains Multilingualty code for all languages on A2048 dataset
-├── A512.ipynb                     -- contains Robustness code for the English language on the A512 dataset ├── graphModels.py                 -- graph model classes
+├── A512.ipynb                       -- contains Robustness code for the English language on the A512 dataset ├── datasets                         -- directory for datasets ├── graphModels.py                   -- graph model classes
 ├── graphModels_utils.py             -- helper functions for graph model classes
 ├── inference_robustness.ipynb       -- contains code for robustness on the test set ├── inference_robustness_512.ipynb   -- contains code for robustness on the Amazon 512 test set ├── quick_requirements.txt
 ├── statistical_analysis.ipynb
 └── translate.ipynb